Uplogix/docs/local-manager-user-guide/configuring-managed-devices/using-virtual-ports.md

 Specify **-noroute** if the virtual port connection should route over an out-of-band connection when it is available.

-<div class='caution' /> The **-noroute** option may also be necessary if the target device is on the same connected network as the Local Manager.
+<div class='warning' /> The **-noroute** option may also be necessary if the target device is on the same connected network as the Local Manager.
 If pings to a device succeed at first but fail after adding the port *and* a terminal session fails, try modifying the port configuration to include **-noroute**.</div>

 ```
 Examples: